AndiKod/sherpa/readme.md

 defDirectory="/home/user/Documents"    # Globally the /src folder
 defContent="/home/user/Documents"      # The .md content folder
 ```

-It can be virtually any folder, you can use sh:erpa with 11ty, astro, vue/svelte/react, whateverJS and serve to your browser (if needed).

 Your personal sh:erpa is ready to help you managing documents and your daily challenges.